eglerean/love-data-week-2026/where-is-the-data-day.md

 Invite your research group to spend two or more hours to discuss and work with your own data practices.
 This is a self-administered event, so book your own room, coffee and most importantly a time slot!
 You can already now go through a RDM checklist to help decide which subject to dig into. **[Download the PDF Checklist]({{ site.baseurl }}{% link assets/LDW2026_cleanUp_checklist.pdf %})**

 During the Love Data Week, you are offered a range of online presentations and workshops arranged the previous day by Nordic Universities.
-The presentations can be an inspiration for your group’s work.
-[LINK] **[Presentations]**
+The presentations can be an inspiration for your group’s work. **[Presentation](https://dinhe878.github.io/love-data-week-2026/agenda/)**

 Your university may also offer tailored workshops or consultations.
 Reach out to your library or data management support office — they’re always happy to help.